IHeatherB/docs/README.md

 * [Bloxlink Premium](#bloxlink-premium)

 ### Getting Started
 The easiest way to setup Bloxlink is with the `!setup` command.
-Check your Direct Messages after using the setup command.
+Check your Direct Messages after using the setup command. <br/>
-Note: if you want to skip a setting and leave it as what it was before (or to its default value), say `skip` or `next`.
+Note: if you want to skip a setting and leave it as what it was before (or to its default value), say `skip` or `next`. <br/>
 The command will walk you through the following steps:
 * _Would you like to link a ROBLOX group to this Discord server?_
 	* If you want to link your group, specify the group ID here.
 Linking your group unlocks group-specific commands, and enables the automatic giving of roles.
 A member’s rank will also show in the `!getinfo` command.
 		* Default: 0 (no group)
 * _Would you like to change the Verified role name to something else?_
 	* The verified role is the role users get when they link their Roblox account to their Discord account.
-				* Default: Verified
+		 Default: Verified
 * _Premium informational post_
 * _Would you like to automatically transfer your ROBLOX group ranks to Discord roles?_
 	* This will create Discord roles that match your Roblox group (if you’ve provided a group id previously).
 		* Options: merge, replace
 			* Merge: NO Discord roles will be deleted.
 Group roles will be added right under your roles already there.
 			* Replace: ALL Discord roles will be DELETED and REPLACED with the new group roles.
-				* Default: None
+				* Default: none (nothing will change to the roles)
 * _Would you like to set a nickname for new members that join your server?_
 	* This will set a nickname for each member that joins the server.
 Refer to the [Nickname Templates](#nickname-templates) section for more information.
 ### Nickname Templates
 The nickname template is a set of instructions that determines what nickname a person gets if they use a command that gives nicknames.
 In addition, if certain server features are enabled, the nickname will be applied when the person joins the server.
 You *CANNOT* omit the {} for the templates.